Key Areas to consider when Maintaining a Malaysian Company (Sdn Bhd)

 - Submit Employee Provident Fund (EPF) for the Malaysian workers in the company on a monthly basis

-- Submit the Government Insurance (SOCSO) for the Malaysian workers in the company on a monthly basis
+- Submit the Government Insurance (SOCSO) and EIS for the Malaysian workers in the company on a monthly basis

 - Renew the Town Council Licence and any other trade licenses of your company every year

-- Once every two months, submit Service Tax, if your company is subject to payment for Service Tax
+- Once every two months, submit Sales and Service Tax if your company is eligible to contribute

 - Comply with all Labour Law Acts pertaining to the employment of workers